Self-test: Is the "Electrical Project Manager Planning with Federal Diploma of Higher Education" course the right one for you?

 Question 1:

-Target group and skills: Who is the Electrical Project Manager Planning course with Federal Professional Examination suitable for?
+Who is continuing education, further training suitable for?
 What qualities and skills are required?

-• further develop their methodological skills,
+• want to expand their specialist knowledge and further develop their methodological skills

 The following skills and qualities are required to be successful in the role of Electrical Project Manager Planning: